 Eventually, Kim Kerrigan, now pregnant with Moon’s baby, married him, though they managed to keep the marriage and pregnancy a secret for many months.

 More Wacky Shenanigans

 Moon installed a loudspeaker in his car, a chauffeur-driven Bentley, and would drive around and make announcements as if he were the police or some politician running for office.
 He also installed a record player, pumping out surf music or car tunes by the Beach Boys or Jan and Dean.

-Moon often impersonated Robert Newton’s portrayal of Long John Silver in the movie, Treasure Island.
+He often impersonated Robert Newton’s portrayal of Long John Silver in the movie, Treasure Island.
 Moon even resembled Newton somewhat.
 Using the loudspeaker, Moon would often recite lines from the movie while driving about in his car.

 In early 1966, Bruce Johnston of the Beach Boys (who replaced Brian Wilson when the band toured) met Moon in England.
 Johnston brought with him a copy of Pet Sounds, Brian Wilson’s answer to the Beatles’ album, Rubber Soul.
 The Beatles heard this album and were blown away by how good it was.
-Paul McCartney was so impressed he went out and wrote songs such as “Here There and Everywhere,” which ended up on Revolver, often considered the greatest rock album of all time.
+Paul McCartney was so impressed he went out and wrote songs such as “Here There and Everywhere,” which ended up on Revolver, often considered one of the greatest rock albums of all time.

-Late in 1966, The Who’s biggest rivals for top hard rock bands were Cream and the Jimi Hendrix Experience, both of which had great drummers – Mitch Mitchell with Hendrix and Ginger Baker in Cream.
+Late in 1966, The Who’s biggest rivals for top hard rock bands were Cream and the Jimi Hendrix Experience, both of which had great drummers—Mitch Mitchell with Hendrix and Ginger Baker in Cream.

 For the first time ever, The Who toured the U.S. in early 1967.
 Playing as loud as any rock band during this tour, they often played these songs in rapid succession: “Substitute,” “So Sad about Us,” “Happy Jack” and “My Generation.”